Spatiam/Captive-Portal/README.md

-You can monitor the watchpack service using `sudo journalctl -f -u watchpack.service`
+You can monitor the watchpack service using `sudo journalctl -f -u watchpack.service --all`

 #### Troubleshooting